Photo via Instagram @emilykennedyy

 Kennedy knew her sophomore year that playing lacrosse at the collegiate level was the path she wanted to take and said, “I knew if I finished playing lacrosse after senior year I would not have been fully fulfilled.”

 Muhlenberg College is a private liberal arts college located in Allentown, PA.
-Kennedy said, “I chose Muhlenburg for the academic side and their solid lacrosse program.
+Kennedy said, “I chose Muhlenberg for the academic side and their solid lacrosse program.
 My teammate Maddy Coen is also going there, so I knew I would have a sense of home there, and the distance is not too far but not too close.”

 The Muhlenberg women’s lacrosse team is ranked 32nd under the NCAA Division III program.
 The team has a successful 2024 season record of 12-5-0 and Kennedy will join the team for their 2027 season.